 - 1. Keep children safe Glasgow's children and young people are safe, free from harm, physical and sexual emotional abuse. - 2.
 Healthy and resilient children Glasgow's children and young people are healthy, nurtured and happy, have places to play and have fun and have an adult who they can trust to talk to. - 3.
 Family support and early intervention we will work with families and third sector organisations to build positive relationships, and to ensure the right measures are put in place to improve the families' circumstances and the wellbeing and development of the child. - 4.
-Raise attainment and achievement for all Glasgow's children and young people will leave school ready for further education or employment.
+Raise attainment and achievement for all - Glasgow's children and young people will leave school ready for further education or employment. - 5.
+Care experienced children and young people our care experienced children and young people will be given every opportunity to improve their life experiences and chances.